A-Roucher/variational_continual_learning/README.md

 $p(\theta | D_{1:T-1}) p(D_{T}|\theta)$

-Which implies that the distribution of the model paremeters can be updated after each task, and still lead to exact inference of the true posterior.
+Which implies that the distribution of the model parameters can be updated after each task, and still lead to exact inference of the true posterior.

 ## This implementation